dhruv3548/product-springboot-rest-sample-app/README.txt

 This is sample spring boot project build for product utility.
-It uses postgreSQL databse nad RESTful web services.
+It uses postgreSQL database and RESTful web services.